Luizagalf/logInForm/README.md

 # Description

-Responsive form layout with validation
+The responsive layout of the form with validation

 - Responsive layout
 - Saving data in localStorage